krizzdewizz/vscode-refactorix/README.md

 Add this configuration block to the VS Code 'User' or 'Workspace' settings:
 ```
 "extension.refactorix.Access.toggle": {
-    "includePublic": true
+    "preferPublic": true
 }
 ```

-`includePublic` - if `true`, the `public` modifier will be included for all elements.
-If `false`, only for constructor parameters.
+`preferPublic` - if `true`, the `public` modifier will be used instead of no modifier.
+Does not affect constructor parameters.

 ### Interpolate string part